mattahrens/data-101/docs/04-Loading-data-in-python.md

 ## Practice: Loading a dataset in Python using Google Colab

-Now we're ready to move one from creating a dataset to loading a dataset.
+Now we're ready to move on from creating a dataset to loading a dataset.
 In this practice, we will be loading a dataset containing book reviews.
 Before loading the dataset into dataframes we first have to download it with this code in a new cell in your notebook:

 ```
 !wget https://cdn.freecodecamp.org/project-data/books/book-crossings.zip